rsyncOSX/RsyncUIdocs/content/post/Shellout.md

 # categories = ["synchronize"]
 lastmod = "2021-04-16"
 +++
 You can connect shell scripts to a task.
 A shell script can e.g. be mounting (pre) and unmounting (post) of a remote storage.
 Or you can execute a shell script to encrypyt your data ahead of synchronizing the data.
-It is **only** possible to execute the shellscripts utilizing Single task and the `Now` button.
+It is **only** possible to execute the shell scripts utilizing Single task and the `Now` button.
 Tasks are marked if there are shell scripts connected to the task.

+The shell scripts names and locations is selected by the user.

-- **pretask**: attach optional pre shell script to the synchronize command.
-The `pre.sh`is executed ahead of the synchronize command, the `post.sh` after the synchronize command.
-The scripts are normal shell scripts as if executed from the command line.
+- **pretask**: attach optional pre shell script to the synchronize command, the shell script is executed **ahead** of the synchronize command
   - switch execute shell script on/off
-- **posttask**: attach optional post shell script to the synchronize command.
-The `post.sh` is executed after the synchronize command.
+- **posttask**: attach optional post shell script to the synchronize command, the shell script is executed **after** the synchronize command
   - switch execute shell script on/off
 - **Halt on error**: if the phrase "error" occurs in the output from the `pre.sh` command, if `on` the execution of synchronize command is aborted